Residence Hall Policies

 1. Campus-wide “Study Hours” are from 9:00 p.m. to 8:00 a.m.
 Sunday through Thursday and 12:00 midnight to 8:00 a.m.
 Friday and Saturday.
 Each hall may lengthen its study hours if voted on and approved by a majority of residents.

 In order for the maintenance and residence life staff to promptly complete repairs and maintain an accurate record of work completed, all repair and maintenance work must be properly requested.
-For residents, the process of requesting maintenance or repair service begins with contacting your RA or AD to report the work required.
+For residents, the process of requesting maintenance or repair service begins with contacting your Resident Advisor or Area Coordinator to report the work required.

 NCWU is a tobacco-free campus.
 As such, tobacco use, distribution, possession or sale is not permitted anywhere on campus, including the residence halls.
 The term “tobacco” includes any product, object or device including but not limited to cigarettes, cigars, pipes, electronic cigarettes, cigars as well as smokeless, spit or spitless, dissolvable, or inhaled tobacco products, including but not limited to: dip, chew, snuff or snus, in any form.
 Clove, bidi, kretek or any such similar substance is also prohibited.
 Refer to the University’s Tobacco Policy for additional information.
 Inhalable CBD products, excluding smokable hemp, shall be handled under this policy whether obtained by prescription, over the counter or by other legal means or not.
 All students are cautioned that because packaging states a product is legal or is CBD based does not necessarily mean that is a true statement.